Skip to Content

 Digital Editor

-Hailey first got hooked on running news as an intern with Running Times, Advertisement - Continue Reading Below Runner's World and Bicycling magazines.
+Hailey first got hooked on running news as an intern with Running Times, and now she reports on elite runners and cyclists, feel-good stories, and training pieces for Runner's World and Bicycling magazines.

 Watch Next